 What to Expect After Your Surgery

 Your nerve block catheter will be placed before, during, or after your surgery.
 It’s normal for your leg to feel numb right after your surgery.

 About 8 to 16 hours after your surgery, the stronger local anesthetic your doctor gave you during your surgery will wear off.
 You’ll be able to move your leg more easily.
 You may have some discomfort as you regain feeling.
 Your nurse will program your medication pump to give you local anesthesia through your nerve block catheter.
 They may also give you pain medication to help with any discomfort.

 Ask your nurse for pain medication before going to bed the first night after your surgery.
 This will help keep from waking up in pain after the numbness wears off.Back to top

 What to Expect While You Have a Nerve Block Catheter

 - You may have some fluid leaking from around your nerve block catheter.
 This is the local anesthetic.
 This is normal and doesn’t mean it isn’t working.
 If your nerve block catheter is leaking, tell your nurse.

 - Your nerve block catheter may fall out or be pulled out by accident.
 If this happens, tell your nurse.
 Don’t throw your catheter away.

 - Be careful when walking around.
-Your leg will be weak because of the local anesthetic and may not be able to support all your weight.
+Your leg will be weak because of the local anesthetic and may not support all your weight.
 Tell your nurse if you think you need someone to help you walk.

-- Tell your nurse if you can’t feel your leg at all.
+- Tell your nurse if you can’t feel your leg.
 Your pump may need to be turned off for a little while.
 It can be turned back on when you can feel your leg again.